 In a contested divorce, litigation in court is necessary to come to solutions regarding asset and property division, custody, and other divorce issues.
 This often involves adversarial approaches and inflexible positions, creating tension and adding to the already harrowing process of divorce.
 With collaborative divorce, you will avoid the destruction traditional litigation can cause and facilitate resolutions with your spouse, rather than against them.
 You will also spend much more of your hard-earned money on a litigated divorce versus a collaborative one.

-Collaborative Family Law differs from traditional litigation in that each spouse and his or her lawyer sign a Collaborative Agreement up front in which they agree to negotiate in good faith and not to litigate.
-If the negotiations break down and one party decides to go to court, both attorneys must withdraw and the clients must hire new attorneys.
-By agreeing to this condition, the collaborative lawyer bears responsibility for bringing the process to a successful outcome.
+Collaborative divorce only works when both parties agree to use it.
+Each spouse and his or her lawyer will sign a Collaborative Participation Agreement at the beginning of the process.
+This agreement outlines that each spouse will negotiate in good faith and avoid litigation.
+If the negotiations break down and one or both parties decide to go to court, both attorneys must withdraw and the clients hire new representation.
+This stipulation ensures that the parties aren’t enlisting “hired guns” who will automatically side with the party who pays and gives the collaborative lawyer the responsibility of bringing the process to a successful outcome.

 Schedule a Consultation

 Please contact our office at 469.374.9600.
 You can also complete the form below and we will be in touch.